srimarrivada/CygwinInstallation/README.md

 # Cygwin Installation
-Steps to install and run Cygwin tool on Windows OS
+A guide to install Cygwin tool on Windows Operating system